 - Do not assume that your network can handle the traffic during an emergency.
 Identify alternative forms of communication if you cannot use the network.

-- Do not create a disaster recovery plan just for the sake of having one or to simply satisfy executive management and your auditors.
+- Do not create a DR plan just for the sake of having one or to simply satisfy executive management and your auditors.

 - Be sure to get sponsorship for the DR plan from the executive team.

-- Do look for disaster recovery plan examples to use as a template to speed the development and improve the accuracy of your plan.
+- Look for disaster recovery plan examples to use as a template to speed the development and improve the accuracy of your plan.

-- Do include key contact members from various departments in your planning committee.
-Include decision-makers from a variety of departments as well as financial associates, customer service representatives, and IT personnel.
+- Include key contact members from various departments in your planning committee.
+Include decision-makers from multiple departments - financial associates, customer service representatives, and IT personnel.